 Further down the road in Wailea at Maluaka Beach, you’ll find Kai Kanani.
 The relaxed environment aboard this sailing catamaran is perfect for whale watching and sipping local brews from Maui Brewing- especially if you’re not driving.
 Kai Kanani offers hotel transfer.

 Over on the west side, the golden shores of Ka’anapali are home to a myriad of resorts and ocean activities.
-For those staying in Ka’anapali, a snorkel/sailing trip around the west side with Trilogy is a no-brainer.
+For those staying in Ka’anapali, a snorkel/sailing trip around the west side with Gemini Sailing is a no-brainer.
 This tour departs right from the sand at Ka’anapali Beach.
 Joining this excursion is as easy as rolling out of bed, walking down the sand, and climbing aboard.

 Last but certainly not least, Hawaii Ocean Project offers a fantastic dinner cruise aboard their spacious 70-foot double-decker, another great option for those in Maui without a car.
 This excursion departs out of the tour boat nucleus of Lahaina Harbor, smack dab in the middle of Lahaina Town.
 There are several hotels within walking distance.
 You should have no trouble hailing an Uber, Lyft, Holoholo, or taxi in this area.

-Haleakala Sunrise
+Haleakala sunrise

 Out of all the beauty on Maui, sunrise at Haleakala takes the top spot.
 Each morning at dawn, the orange orb of the sun fills the crater with light.
 As the sun rays reach the floor of the basin, warm hues glitter of the volcanic sand.
 Due to the parks reservation system instituted in 2017, this spectacle is now reserved for a lucky few.